JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 ___
 <br>
-# Modelling Overview
+# Modeling Overview <a name="modeling-overview"></a>

-We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict the customer loyalty score for the customers that were unable to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:
+Since I sought to predict a continuous numeric value, I built 3 regression models:

-* Linear Regression
+* Linear regression
-* Decision Tree
+* Decision tree
-* Random Forest
+* Random forest

 ___
 <br>
 # Linear Regression <a name="linreg-title"></a>

-We utlise the scikit-learn library within Python to model our data using Linear Regression.
-The code sections below are broken up into 4 key sections:

-* Data Import
-* Data Preprocessing
-* Model Training
-* Performance Assessment

 <br>
 ### Data Import <a name="linreg-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+* Import the pickle file containing the data
+* Remove the customer_id column
+* Shuffle the data

 ```python